 3.1 Cure an Illness, Rehabilitate an Injury

-The observation within people with mental ‘illness’ is a biochemical abnormality compared to from the mentally healthy people is well documented (ref.
+The observation that people with mental illness have a biochemical abnormality compared to from the mentally healthy people is well documented (ref.
 3-2).
-But there is, by evolutionary design, supposed to be a biochemical anomaly when a person’s mental activities are unhealthy.
-That is, when cognitive activity dwells upon unwanted, unhealthful, or negative aspects of life.
-When a mind remains on the ‘hot stove’, he/she is activating a completely different neurological network.
+But there is, by evolutionary design, supposed to be a biochemical anomaly when a person’s mental activities are unhealthy, that is, when cognitive activity dwells upon unwanted, emotionally negative aspects of life.
+When a person’s mind remains on the hot stove, he/she is activating a completely different neurological network.
 There should be a different biochemical signature.
-The fallacy is in the attempt to pharmaceutically “normalize” a patient’s physiological biochemistry without also removing that person’s “mind” from the hot stove and rehabilitating “healthy” neural network activities between cognition, body, emotions and consciousness.
+The fallacy is in the attempt to pharmaceutically normalize a patient’s physiological biochemistry without also removing that person’s mind from the cognitive hot stove and rehabilitating healthy neural network activities between cognition, body, emotions and consciousness.

 3.2 Responding to a neurological emotional guidance network

 There is great power within the activation of the emotional negative neural network and the realization and conception of that which is not wanted nor desired.
-But this power is only actuated if the opposite end – the positive, pleasurable end of the spectrum can be known (perceived, recognized, conceived, and reasoned, ref 3-2) and actuated.
+But this power is only actuated if the opposite end – the positive, pleasurable end of the spectrum – can be known, that is, perceived, recognized, conceived, and reasoned (ref.
+3-3) and then acted on.

-People who are healthy, happy and successful in life use their power of consciousness to pivot off the emotionally negative aspect of a scenario and into a more emotionally positive re-framed scenario.
+People who are healthy, happy and successful in life use their power of consciousness to pivot off the emotionally negative aspect of a scenario and into a more emotionally positive, re-framed scenario.
 They have learned and developed the necessary skills that are essential in our society to manage their focus of attention in response to their own emotional feedback.
 They have developed a robust cognitive dexterity and ability where disruptive cognitive events only temporarily upset healthy biochemical balances.
 They have the motivation, drive and, most importantly, the proficiency to cognitively create a scenario of that which is wanted and desired – which initiates a balanced and a healthy biochemical physiology activating the correlative, emotionally-positive neural network.

-Whatever the dysfunction is called – illness, disease, disorder – and however the lack of symbiotic ties between cognition, physiology, emotions, and conscious were disrupted, the objective in psychological and pharmaceutical therapy is to establish the evolved and symbiotic relationship between these constructs where a person can enjoy and thrive in life with its many exciting challenges.
-The neuroplastic capacity of the brain to establish new neurological circuits takes time and the psychological and pharmaceutical rehabilitation methods to reinforce this new neurological growth with emotions as a perception of physiological biochemistry have yet to be properly identified and researched.
-But, it starts with the patient finding but one activity that makes him/her feel better, which usually means feeling ‘less bad’.
-And as the patient becomes more adept at responding to his/her own emotional guidance, the need for psychological and pharmaceutical intervention becomes less and less.
+Whatever the dysfunction is called – illness, disease, disorder – and however the symbiotic ties between cognition, physiology, emotions, and conscious were disrupted, the objective in psychological and pharmaceutical therapy should be to reestablish the evolved and symbiotic relationship between these constructs where a person can enjoy and thrive in life with its many exciting challenges.
+The neuroplastic capacity of the brain to establish new neural circuits takes time.
+The psychological and pharmaceutical rehabilitation methods to reinforce this new neurological growth with emotions as a perception of physiological biochemistry have yet to be properly identified and researched.